Updated: April 14, 2023

 Before dawn: Taiko Drum Call (起し太鼓) at all float neighborhoods.

 April 15 Events at Nagahama Hachimangu Shrine (Times are approximate.)

 7:00 a.m.: Spring Festival Ceremony (春季大祭).
 A religious ceremony, not really for tourists.

-8:30 a.m.: Morning Kabuki Procession Arrival (Asa-watari 朝渡り) of child kabuki actors arrive at Nagahama Hachimangu Shrine.
-Colorful procession, but too early in the morning for spectators.
+April 15, 8:30 a.m.: Morning Kabuki Procession Arrival (Asa-watari 朝渡り) of child kabuki actors arrive at Nagahama Hachimangu Shrine.
+Colorful procession, but maybe too early in the morning for most spectators.

 By the 16th century, Nagahama Hachimangu was ravaged by civil war, so Nagahama Castle Lord Toyotomi Hideyoshi moved and rebuilt the shrine at its present location further inland.
 He also used his own samurai retainers to restart the shrine’s annual festival procession dedicated to Minamoto no Yoshie.

 The Sword Procession is conducted by the Naginata-gumi group which also pulls the Naginata-yama float.
 It has the Matajirohama beach (又次郎浜) where Minamoto no Yoshie landed for his victory march to the shrine.